toji/webgpu-gltf-case-study/index.md

 Times where you may want to consider creating bind group variants are when a given shader requires large bind group values that are not easily faked, such as skinning data.

-## One last render loop optimization
+## Part 5.3: One last render loop optimization

 At this point we've taken the material rendering as far as this document is going to take it, but there's still one more thing we can look at before wrapping up.